hermann-osi/Tautulli_Limit_Transcodings/README.md

 Notice the limitation is set to 2 and not 1 because the triggering stream is taken into account.
 If we set it to 1, no more 4k transcoding will be possible but we set it to 2 so the first one will be allowed and second one will trigger killscript.

 You can also use the optional argument "-c, --combine" with a value to activate the combine feature.
 This will allow the script to combine all limitations according to the given ratio. "-c 2" will mean that every resolution is worth 2 times the resolution below (2 720p transcodings will be equal to 1 1080p transcoding).
 This can be used to have a coherent CPU load limit instead of covering every case individually.

+-v, --verbose is used to have more logs from Tautulli during the execution of the script.